South Korea's surviving 'comfort women' spend final years seeking atonement from Japan

 Japan says the claims have been settled by past agreements and apologies, and that the continued controversy threatens relations between the two countries.

-Some historians estimate up to 200,000 Korean women were forced into sex slavery during Japan's occupation from 1910 to 1945.
+Some historians estimate 30,000 to 200,000 Korean women were forced into sex slavery during Japan's occupation from 1910 to 1945, in some cases under the pretext of employment or to pay off a relative's debt.

 Now with only 27 registered South Korean survivors still alive, there is a sense of urgency behind efforts by the women to receive a formal apology as well as legal compensation from Japan while their voices can still be heard.